How to participate in WECG

 1. Show Up

-You are invited to join us for our monthly meetings, the second Thursday of every month at 7PM at the Search and Rescue building on the corner of the Smith Road and the Northwest Road (look for the building with the antennas and garage doors).
+We invite you to join us for our monthly meetings, the second Thursday of every month at 7PM at the Search and Rescue building on the corner of the Smith Road and the Northwest Road (look for the building with the antennas and garage doors).
 At the meetings we discuss upcoming drills, there are educational opportunities, and we will hear about the work being done by different branches of the group.

 2. Sign Up